intel/llvm/sycl/doc/design/CommandGraph.md

 updating.
 This is similar to how individual graph commands are enqueued when accessors are used in a graph node.

+### Dynamic Command-Group

+To implement the `dynamic_command_group` class for updating the command-groups (CG) associated with nodes, the CG member of the node implementation class changes from a `std::unique_ptr` to a `std::shared_ptr` so that multiple nodes and the `dynamic_command_group_impl` object can share the same CG object.
+This avoids the overhead of having to allocate and free copies of the CG when a new active CG is selected.

+The `dynamic_command_group_impl` class contains weak pointers to the nodes which have been created with it, so that when a new active CG is selected it can propagate the change to those nodes.
+The `node_impl` class also contains a reference to the dynamic command-group that created it, so that when the graph is finalized each node can use the list of kernels in its dynamic command-group as part of the `urCommandBufferAppendKernelLaunchExp` call to pass the possible alternative kernels.

 ## Optimizations
 ### Interactions with Profiling